ABA-aadarsh/N-simultaneous-eqn-solver/README.md

 **Reduce** and **Retrieval** Part is done through functions

 Note: I oversimplified the concept.
 However this is main algorithm.
 You need to make adjustment such that it is flexible for any given number of equations.

+**Thanks to Ashraya Khanal to encourage me to write this documentation**